pansaty/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Hands-on-lab/Before the HOL - Windows Server and SQL Server 2008 R2 EOS.md

 1. With the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed on your machine, open a PowerShell command prompt and run the following steps to Create a SQL 2008 R2 machine
    1. `az login` to login to your subscription.
 You will be prompted for credentials to authenticate to your account via web browser.
    2. `az group create --name ue_sqleoslab_rg --location "East US"`  to create a resource group for all items you will be creating for this lab
-   3. `Create SQL 2008 machine here`****
+   3. `az group deployment create --resource-group ue_sqleoslab_rg --name SQL2008R2Deployment --template-file [PathToJSONTemplace]\sql2008r2VM.json  --parameters @[PathToParametersFile]\parameters.json` to deploy a SQL Server 2008R2 VM leveraging the [JSON deployment template](https://github.com/pansaty/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/blob/master/Hands-on-lab/lab-files/sql2008r2VM.json) and [parameters file](https://github.com/pansaty/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/blob/master/Hands-on-lab/lab-files/parameters.json) from Github
-2. Leave the PowerShell command prompt to complete the steps in the next task
+2. Leave the PowerShell command running and go to the next task.
+It should take < 10 mins to provision this VM

 ### Task 2: Setup the ContosoFinance Website

-1. With the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) still opened from Task 1, run the following to deploy the ContosoFinance website
+1. Open a new PowerShell command prompt, run the following to deploy the ContosoFinance website
-   1. `az webapp create -g [replace_with_your_resource_group] -p ContosoFinance -n ContosoFinance[initials]` to create an App Service plan for your web application, replacing the [place_holders] for your resource group and WebApp name. **Note:** Your WebApp name must be universally unique.
+   1. `az webapp create -g ue_sqleoslab_rg -p ContosoFinance -n ContosoFinance[initials]` to create an App Service plan for your web application, replacing the [place_holders] for your resource group and WebApp name. **Note:** Your WebApp name must be universally unique.
    2. `az webapp deployment source config-zip --resource-group [replace_with_your_resource_group] --name ContosoFinance[initials] --src [pathtozip]\ContosoFinance.zip` to deploy the ContosoFinance webapp
 2. Close the PowerShell command prompt